dcoles-bloomu/COMPSCI-355-C-Review/README.md

 The files in each folder provide a context for the review of one or more C++ concepts.
 For details, see the documentation and the list below.

 Part 1.
-Documentation, function prototypes, command-line arguments, static casting, stream manipulators, dynamic allocation of arrays, memory leaks.
+Documentation, function prototypes, command-line arguments, static casting, stream manipulators, array allocation, memory leaks.

 Part 2.
 Passing arguments by value, pointer value, and reference.